xiepeng/dynamoDB/README.md

     });

 ### [UpdateTable] (http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/API_UpdateTable.html "reference on aws")
-Update a table and change it write capacity units from 10 (the original setting when the table was created) to 5.
+Update a table and change its write capacity units from 10 (the original setting when the table was created) to 5.
 The process involves Amazon DynamoDB re-distributing the data.
 So it will take some time before you can update the same table again.

     dynamoDB.updateTable(
         {"TableName":"Table1",